Beamographic/rush/README.md

     If osu!lazer was running while installing the ruleset, you may need to restart the game in order for the ruleset to appear.

 **NOTE**: Custom Rulesets do not automatically update alongside osu!lazer but have a compatibility mechanism to continue using them on newer game versions.
 However, some changes made game-side may break that compatibility and require installing a newer version of the ruleset.
-Thus it is recommended that you periodically head over the releases page and replace the ruleset DLL in the `rulesets` directory with the latest available version.
+Thus it is recommended that you periodically head over to the releases page and replace the ruleset DLL in the `rulesets` directory with the latest available version.

 ## TODO
 * Better player sprite